Childbirth: History

+Talismanic items

+Historically, most women gave birth at home without emergency medical care available.
+In Medieval England, spiritual charms or talismanic items, such as birthing girdles inscribed with prayers to St Quiricus and Saint Julitta and invocations for safe delivery, could be worn during labour.
+References to the Virgin Mary are common and the girdling tradition may have been inspired by relics purporting to be the Virgin's girdle.
+During the Reformation, birthing girdles were repeatedly banned by bishops, but women were known to have used them secretly until the early 17th-century.

 Giving birth in hospitals

-Historically, most women gave birth at home without emergency medical care available.
 In the early days of hospitalisation for childbirth, a 17th-century maternity ward in Paris was incredibly congested, with up to five pregnant women sharing one bed.
 At this hospital, one in five women died during the birthing process.
 At the onset of the Industrial Revolution, giving birth at home became more difficult due to congested living spaces and dirty living conditions.
 That drove urban and lower-class women to newly available hospitals, while wealthy and middle-class women continued to labour at home.
 Consequently, wealthier women experienced lower maternal mortality rates than those of a lower social class.
 Throughout the 1900s, there was an increasing availability of hospitals, and more women began going into the hospital for labour and delivery.
 In the United States, 5% of women gave birth in hospitals in 1900.
 By 1930, 50% of all women and 75% of urban-dwelling women delivered in hospitals.
 By 1960, this number increased to 96%.
 By the 1970s, home birth rates fell to approximately 1%.
 In the United States, the middle classes were especially receptive to the medicalisation of childbirth, which promised a safer and less painful labour.

 Accompanied by the shift from home to hospital was the shift from midwife to physician.
 Male physicians began to replace female midwives in Europe and the United States in the 1700s.
 The rise in status and popularity of this new position was accompanied by a drop in status for midwives.
 By the 1800s, affluent families were primarily calling male doctors to assist with their deliveries, and female midwives were seen as a resource for women who could not afford better care.
 That completely removed women from assisting in labour, as only men were eligible to become doctors at the time.
 Additionally, it privatised the birthing process as family members and friends were often banned from the delivery room.

 There was opposition to the change from both progressive feminists and religious conservatives.
 The feminists were concerned about job security for a role that had traditionally been held by women.
 The conservatives argued that it was immoral for a woman to be exposed in such a way in front of a man.
 For that reason, many male obstetricians performed deliveries in dark rooms or with their patient fully covered with a drape.